yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Section 1 - Introduction
 --
 The purpose of this problem set is to improve your understanding of *Abstract Data Types* (ADTs).
-You will interpret, implement and test three ADT classes, Node, Edge and Graph, representing the vertices, edges and overall structure of a labeled graph respectively.
+You will interpret, implement and test three ADT classes, `Node`, `Edge` and `Graph`, representing the vertices, edges and overall structure of a labeled graph respectively.
 The code for these classes can be found in `ps2/Classes`.

 **Reminder**: Please read the entire problem set before starting.